BiosignalsLibphys/Workshop101Biosignals/README.md

 ### A. Speediance: EMG collection

 Task: perform 10 repetitions of the triceps extension with the rope exercise.
-Rest 1 min and repeat the task 2 more times
+Rest 1 min and repeat the task 2 more times.

-Sensors placement: place the electrodes on the triceps belly (and the reference on the elbow)
+Sensors placement: place the electrodes on the triceps belly (and the reference on the elbow).

 ### B. Gait analysis: ACC collection

 Task: walk to end of the corridor and back 3 times.
 Rest 10 s.
-Do the same running
+Do the same running.

-Sensors placement: place the electrodes on the lateral malleus of the right ankle
+Sensors placement: place the electrodes on the lateral malleus of the right ankle.

 ### C. VR experience: ECG collection

-Task: explore the International Space Station for 5 minutes
+Task: explore the International Space Station for 5 minutes.

-Sensors placement: place the electrodes on the chest
+Sensors placement: place the electrodes on the chest.

 ### HAVE A NICE WORKSHOP! :)